goldest-star/Breakout-clone/README.md

 on the screen and receive user's input/output.
 Assets are by [Kenney](https://www.kenney.nl/).

-This project is made for learning purposes.
-I will add more comments as a you go.
-Hopefully, it will help out someone in the future.
-As it is still under development, please let me know if you found any mistake or bug in the code.
+This project under active development.
+It is made for learning purposes, so I will add more comments as a I go.
+Hopefully, it will be helpful to someone in the future.
+Please let me know if you found any mistake or bug in the code.

 Cheers!